heavy-lifting/heavy-lifting.github.io/_posts/2019-07-23-that-summer-feeling.md

 it was also so so so good to see amy, although it highlighted how much i miss having her round the corner it inspired me to be better at keeping in touch with (physically) distant friends.

-we're continuing to work on the project remotely working toawrds amy's visit to sheffield in october which will see us installing and exhibiting the final piece.
+we're continuing to work on the project remotely working towards amy's visit to sheffield in october which will see us installing and exhibiting the final piece.

 # hatch x2